ny4qphil/PhantomSDR-Plus/INSTALL.md

 systemctl start receiver && systemctl start websdr
 ```

-If all goes well, you are ready to start your receiver and WebSDR instances and publish your Phantom+ WebSDR.

 If you have trouble, hit the forum and we will help all we can.

 https://www.phantomsdr.fun/